comphilip/koreader-wiki/Android-tips-and-tricks.md

 ## Customize keys

-You can override key mappings by creating koreader/settings/event_map.lua with the things to override.
+You can customize key mappings by creating koreader/settings/event_map.lua with the things to override.

 #### example 1: override the camera key with a page forward event: